codingdave/SortPhotosWithXmp/README.md

 ## TODO-Application wise
 * Add Tests
+    * Mock the FileSystem and provide conflicting issues
+    * Fix finding xmps
 * Implement the other commands-stubs
 * Add command to print files whose filenames contain a timestamp and for which the xmp time information differs.
 Also allow to specify the format for the time, like yyyy/MM/dd
 * Allow to specify the date format that describes how the files are structured yyyy/MM/dd